jacobxperez/rams/CONTRIBUTING.md

 features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-When contributing code to this project always asks yourself these questions.
+When contributing code to this project always ask yourself these questions.

 * Is it essential?
 * Will it add value?